 Red Cone traverses “menacing mountain terrain with numerous steep, rocky climbs,” according to DangerousRoads.
 "The trail over Red Cone follows the edge of the talus slope.
 Though it does not look steep it is very steep and shouldn't be ridden if you are not an experienced rider.
 No stock vehicles.”

-While stock SUVs are warned to not head here, four wheelers and side-by-sides definitely have an advantage in this terrain.
-But caution is still necessary.
+While stock SUVs are warned to not head here, competent dirt bikers definitely have an advantage in this terrain.
+However, you have to be very confident in your skills when navigating loose scree in a high-consequence zone.

 Red Cone is marked as one-way travel on most maps, with the direction of travel heading uphill from the southeast, and then descending a short stretch from Red Cone back to the top of Webster Pass (as mapped here).
 To reach the bottom of the Red Cone trail, take Handcart Gulch down from the top of Webster Pass to then loop back up Red Cone.